The Alexandrian

 The first example is, once again, a straight forward Search check.
 The second and third examples bypass the Search mechanics, and instead grant a 50% chance that the pole or summoned creature will trigger the trap.

 The fourth example, on the other hand, could be handled in several ways.
 One could easily rule that such a technique would automatically find the trap (particularly if the player specifies exactly which section of corridor they’re checking).
-I’d probably grant a hefty bonus (say, +10) to the Search check for using an appropriate technique.
+If not, I’d probably at least grant a hefty bonus (say, +10) to the Search check for using an appropriate technique.

 In many ways, this comes back to meaningful choice: We assumed before that characters don’t take actions which require meaningful choice unless the player makes that choice.
 Here we assume that any choice the player makes is probably meaningful and take the specificity of those choices into account when we make our ruling.